anandu06dev/ng4StarterKit/README.md

 Pathless or componentless routes are a good way to share data between sibling components.
 This kind of routes provide a way to load multiple components at a time.
 However, deep-linking is not supported how it should be.
 It exists a hack to enable deep-linking to some extend.
 This is achieved by checking route params in named router outlets or by intervening with Resolvers or Route Guards.
-If specific invariants evaluate to true we will display the component:
+If specific invariants evaluate to true, we will display the component:

 `<router-outlet *ngIf="id==='22'" name='employee'></router-outlet>`